Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 - Slowly breathe out through your mouth with your lips slightly puckered.
 You should make a quiet hissing sound as you breathe out.

-- Repeat this exercise 4 or 5 times a day Once you are used to doing pursed-lip breathing, you can use it any time you need more air.
+- Repeat this exercise 4 or 5 times a day.
+When you are used to doing pursed-lip breathing, you can use it any time you need more air.

-- Use sleep positions that help you breathe better.
-Sleep with your upper body raised if you have trouble breathing when you lie down.
+- Rest or sleep with your head elevated.
+This will help keep your airway open.
 Use foam wedges or elevate the head of your bed.
 Use a device that will tilt your whole body, or bend your body at the waist.
 The device should not bend your body at the upper back or neck.
-You may sleep better in a recliner.

 When should I seek immediate care?